emaloney/MBDataEnvironment/README.md

 To quote a range of text within an expression, use the notation **`^q(`** *text to quote* **`)`**.
 The text that appears within the parentheses is treated as a text literal and returned as-is when the expression containing the quote is evaluated.

-A quoted form of the problematic expression above is:
+Here's how quoting can be used to fix the expression above:
 ```
 It will cost $total for your $quantity tickets to the ^q(Ke$ha) concert
 ```